heatherbrandwilliamson/heatherbrandwilliamson/README.md

 Gpad London (January 2005 to July 2019)
 Team Lead
-Key Achievement: Promoted to manage a team of 3 staff, with leadership and responsibility.
+Key Achievement: Promoted to manage a team of 3 staff, with leadership and responsibility for large construction projects.

-## Portfolio Site: heatherbrandwilliamson.co.uk

 # Interests